jbekesi/MLNAjb/docs/README.md

 Apart from the mentioned use-case in research, the package can also simply be used for network visualization or basic cleaning of text data.

 Besides reading the following content, you can also watch this [video tutorial](https://nfdi4culture.de/) **(placeholder)** to learn how to use mlna.
-If you want to follow along the video tutorial, you can use the data and jupyter notebook stored in the [material_4_tutorial](https://github.com/Goli-SF/MLNA/tree/main/material_4_tutorial) folder above.
+If you want to follow along the video tutorial, you can use the data and jupyter notebook stored in the [material4tutorial](https://github.com/Goli-SF/MLNA/tree/main/material4tutorial) folder.

 If you are not familiar with Python and prefer to use the package with an interface, watch the [video tutorial](https://nfdi4culture.de/) **(placeholder)** of the mlna-app on YouTube.